pedrojunqueira/da-100/README.md

 			- Enable email subscriptions for all members of the organization.
 			- Enable specific users to send email subscriptions to external users.
 See Invite external users to your organization.
 		- Admins can audit subscription activity by analyzing the audit logs data

+- PowerBI service data source limitations
+	- Dataset size limit 1GB (shared capacity).
+To get more need premium capacity
+	- Distinct values in a column: 1,999,999,99
+	- Row limit in Direct Query: 1,000,000
+	- Column limit: 16,000 across all tables

+- Create new content from Power BI service
+	- Can be from
+		- File
+			- Excel
+			- PBIX
+			- CSV
+			- XML and other text use the Get & Transform to query, transform, and load that data into an Excel or Power BI Desktop file first.
+		- Database
+			- Azure SQL
+			- Azure Warehouse
+			- SSAS
+			- Spark Hindsight

+- Pin an [excel table](https://docs.microsoft.com/en-us/power-bi/create-reports/service-dashboard-pin-tile-from-excel) in PowerBI service
+	- Before you need to have an excel workbook from OneDrive connected to PBI service
+		- Upload your workbook to OneDrive
+		- From PBI Get Data > Files > OneDrive - Business
+		- Navigate to location and Connect
+		- It is then added to Workbooks
+		- Changes you make in power bi will not affect automatically the OneDrive data.
+Unless you click edit to do so.
+	- From within an Excel workbook in Power BI.
+Ranges can be pinned from Excel workbooks that have been saved in your OneDrive for Business or another group-shared document library.
+The ranges can contain data, charts, tables, PivotTables, PivotCharts, and other Excel parts.
+	- Highlight the cells
+	- Select Pin icon